wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 !!! note
     In a standalone WSO2 Identity Server instance, this table will not get populated with data.

----

 #### IDN_OAUTH2_RESOURCE_SCOPE

-When WSO2 Identity Server is used with a product such as WSO2 API Manager, the custom scopes defined for the APIs will be stored in the `IDN_OAUTH2_SCOPE` table.
+When the Identity Server is used with a product such as WSO2 API Manager, the custom scopes defined for the APIs will be stored in the `IDN_OAUTH2_SCOPE` table.
 These scopes can be mapped with the resources in the API and these resources and scopes mapping are stored in this